Find Affordable College Courses

 Fort Lauderdale, FL

-Nova Southeastern University did quite well in this year’s ranking of the most popular places for physiology and pathology sciences students to get a bachelor’s degree.
-It came in at #7 on the list.
-NUS Florida is a very large private not-for-profit school located in the large suburb of Fort Lauderdale.
+Nova Southeastern University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree physiology and pathology sciences programs.
+NUS Florida is a fairly large private not-for-profit school located in the large suburb of Fort Lauderdale.

 About 71% of the students majoring in physiology at the school are women while 29% are male.